mattaperkins/2FA_Sidecar/README.md

 </PRE>
 <h2>About</h2>
-<p>The 2FA Sidecar is a small external keyboard-like device with five keys specifically designed for generating and sending time-based two-factor authentication (2FA) codes with a single key press.
+<p>The 2FA Sidecar is a small external keyboard-like device with five or two keys specifically designed for generating and sending time-based two-factor authentication (2FA) codes with a single key press.
 It is primarily designed to be compatible with Google's 2FA implementation known as Time-Based One-Time Password (TOTP), which is specified in RFC 6238.
 </p><p>
 The purpose of the 2FA Sidecar is to simplify the process of using 2FA codes when switching between different security levels in various parts of a network.
 Instead of having to manually open your phone, retrieve the code, and type it in, the sidecar device allows you to generate and send the code with just a single key press.
 </p><p>